coolham/light-oled/README.md

 - [阅读中文版本](README_zh.md)

 ## Introduction
-This project provides a Flask-based service to control an SSD1306 OLED display via a simple REST API.
+This project provides a FastAPI-based service to control an SSD1306 OLED display via a simple REST API.
 It allows displaying text, images, and supports text scrolling features.

 * This program can only run on Linux platforms and needs to use the I2C bus or SPI bus to drive the SSD1306